Thomas Mathiesen: Life and career

 Mathiesen grew up in a suburb nearby Oslo, as the only child of Einar Mathiesen (1903–1983) and American-born Birgit Mathiesen (1908–1990).
 In his youth he appears for a time to have had ambitions of becoming a pianist.

 Mathiesen studied sociology at the University of Wisconsin (B.A.
 1955).
 He then returned to Norway, and graduated as M.A. in 1958 (major subject: sociology, minor subject: psychology and social anthropology) from the University of Oslo, where he did his doctorate in 1965 with The Defences of the Weak: A Sociological Study of a Norwegian Correctional Institution, a work which has since been widely cited.
 Mathiesen's doctoral dissertation was republished by Routledge in 2012 as part of the series Routledge Revivals.

 In 1972 Mathiesen was appointed Professor of sociology of law at the Faculty of Law, University of Oslo (emeritus 2004).
-He was also a visiting researcher at the University of California in Santa Barbara (1967) and Berkeley (1975), also the University of Warsaw (1988) and the University of Bremen (1988), among other places.
+He was also a visiting researcher at the University of California, Santa Barbara (1967) and University of California, Berkeley (1975), also the University of Warsaw (1988) and the University of Bremen (1988), among other places.
 Mathiesen was known for his belief in the importance of combining academic work with social activism, maintaining focus on the legal context of prisons simultaneously with his sociological approach.
+In the Scandinavian countries he was also known for his concept "defined in" and "defined out" as two possible traps a movement may fall into, both equally poisonous.